The Ultimate Guide To Healing From Grief

 Stage 1: Shock

-During the first stage of the grieving process, many people find themselves experiencing feelings of shock and disbelief.
-You may even feel completely numb and unable to access any emotion at all.
-This is a common defence mechanism which is designed to prevent you from feeling the pain you are going through.
-During this stage it is difficult to begin grieving because it feels as though the loss hasn’t happened.
+At first, many people find themselves experiencing shock and disbelief.
+You may feel completely numb and emotionless.
+This is a common defense mechanism that is designed to prevent you from feeling the pain you are going through.
+During this stage, it is difficult to begin grieving because it feels as though the loss hasn’t happened.

 Stage 2: Denial

-Denial is another defence mechanism that may be experienced early on when healing from grief or trauma.
-Sometimes it feels easier to push thoughts away and pretend not to feel sad.
+Sometimes it feels easier to push thoughts of the person who has died away and pretend not to feel sad.
 Grief is never a sign of weakness; meeting your grief exactly where it is, when you’re ready to do that, is always the healthiest way to move through it.

 Stage 3: Anger

-This is a very normal stage of the grieving process and a common way to release emotions that may have been held in.
 In your search for answers, you may feel angry towards other people involved, or even towards the person who has passed.
-Acknowledging and sharing your feelings in a safe space will help to process these emotions.
+Acknowledging and sharing your feelings in a safe space will help you to process these emotions.

 Stage 4: Bargaining

 Many people begin to experience a kind of false hope, where they truly believe there may be a chance for their loved ones to come back to them.
-Nicholas Sparks famously wrote, ‘I feel a loss in my soul.
-I find myself searching the crowds for your face - I know it’s an impossibility, but I cannot help myself.’
 Give yourself time here for the reality of what has happened to sink in.

 Stage 5: Depression